MisterVaidas/MisterVaidas/README.md

 ### About Me

-- 🔭 I’m currently working on Real-Time Chat Application.
-Its a final project of my current course.
+- 🔭 I’m recently completed coding bootcamp, and looking for new opportunities.
 - 🌱 I’m constantly learning and exploring new technologies and frameworks.
 - 👯 I’m looking to collaborate on Crypro projects, Blockchain development projects etc.
 - 💬 Ask me about Bitcoin and Ethereum.